open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ### Javascript niceties

-JavaScript is the most common runtime for client-side flagging, and it comes with some peculiarities which we wanted to acommodate as we designed the OpenFeature API.
+JavaScript is the most common runtime for client-side flagging, and it comes with some peculiarities which we wanted to accommodate as we designed the OpenFeature API.

 In order to align the OpenFeature API with most existing feature flagging providers and to play nicely with frontend frameworks, the static context flavor of the JavaScript Evaluation API will be a synchronous call: